 11.2 Nonsolicitation of Company's Employees.
 Executive agrees that during the term of Executive's employment

 with Company and for a period of one (1) year after the termination of such employment, Executive will not, either directly or indirectly, separately or in association with others, solicit,

 encourage or attempt to hire any of Company's employees or cause others to solicit or encourage any of Company's employees to discontinue their employment with Company.

 12. Injunctive Relief.
 Executive acknowledges that Executive's breach of the covenants contained in sections

 9-11 (collectively "Covenants") would cause irreparable injury to Company and agrees that in the event of any such breach, Company shall be entitled to seek from the arbitrator (or, where

-there is no provision for arbitration, from a court) temporary, preliminary and permanent injunctive relief without the necessity of proving actual damages or posting any bond or other security.
+no provision for arbitration, from a court) temporary, preliminary and permanent injunctive relief without the necessity of proving actual damages or posting any bond or other security.

 13. General Provisions.